aws-samples/amazon-s3-access-points-for-cross-account-integration-samples/README.md

    - --output_uri s3://arn:aws:s3::Account_A:accesspoint/a-emr-access-point/output
 1. Select `Continue` as Action on failure and then click `Add`
 1. This kick starts the Spark job.
 You can monitor the logs under Cluster > Application user interfaces > Spark history server
-1. Once done, the step changes from `Pending` to `Completed` state.
+1. Once done, the step changes from `Pending` to `Completed` state
-1. Verify the output folder of S3 bucket in Account_A to make sure the data is saved.
+1. Verify the output folder of S3 bucket in Account_A to make sure the data is saved

 ---

 ## Cleaning up

-TBA
+After the testing is complete, you may terminate the cluster using the following steps,
+1. Navigate to EMR console and select the cluster to terminate
+1. Choose Terminate.
+When prompted, choose Change to turn termination protection off
+1. In the Terminate clusters dialog, for Termination Protection, choose Off and then click the check mark to confirm
+1. Click Terminate

+Also delete other resources created as part of this sample when not in use.

 ---